< Engagement Rings & Weddings / Celebrity

 8. Elizabeth Taylor’s Engagement Ring From Victor Luna

-Elizabeth Taylor’s engagement ring from Mexican attorney Victor Luna featured a 16-carat sapphire surrounded by a halo of natural diamonds.
+Elizabeth Taylor’s Engagement Ring from Mexican attorney Victor Luna featured a 16-carat sapphire surrounded by a halo of natural diamonds.
 Luna proposed to Taylor in 1983, but the couple called off the engagement and went their separate ways by August 1984.
 Insisting that the breakup had nothing to do with the death of Richard Burton earlier that month, Taylor’s publicist said at the time, “The couple remarked they will remain strong friends.”

 9. Elizabeth Taylor’s Engagement Ring From Dennis Stein